chetanbohra26/pic-load/README.md

 Runs the Node server in watch mode using nodemon
 The API requests can be made on [http://localhost:7500](http://localhost:7500) through any REST client.

+The Node server will restart if you make any edits.

 ### `yarn test`